The Best Easy Sewing Patterns to Organize Your Life

-Lazies, Here are 10 quick and easy sewing projects you can sew to help keep you organized.
+Lazies, Here are ten quick and easy sewing patterns you can sew to help keep your house, purse, and life organized.
 They make great gifts and stocking stuffers, too.
 And they are all scrap busters using the leftovers from other projects or small cuts you may already have on hand.
-Perfect for you, kids, guys, and friends, this collection of sewing organizer projects will use up scraps and you’ll always have a gift at the ready.
+Perfect for you, kids, guys, and friends, this collection of sewing organizer projects will use up scraps, and you’ll always have a gift at the ready.

-Casey is simple to make and uses a pony tail hair band for a clever closure.
-You can also hang Casey by the hair band to keep things handy.
-Perfect for straight-handled scissors, rotary cutter, pencil case, crochet/knitting tools, eating utensils and reusable drinking straws, too.
+Casey is simple to make and uses a ponytail hairband for an ingenious closure.
+You can also hang Casey by the hairband to keep things handy.
+Perfect for straight-handled scissors, rotary cutter, pencil case, crochet/knitting tools, eating utensils, and reusable drinking straws, too.
 Keep a few made up ahead of time for a gift in a pinch.

 Made from 10in squares of fabric, this banana-shaped bag holds all sorts of goodies.
-Unzipped, the bag sits open for easy access.
-When zipped, the bag is shaped like a banana.
+When unzipped, the bag sits open for easy access.
+When zipped, the bag shape looks like a banana.
 Add a split ring to the zip for a quick zipper pull.
 Make Banana Bags and to hold your marking tools, small rulers, and more.
 Fill with school supplies for your favorite back to schoolers.

 Two 10in fabric squares and a few buttons – instant organizers!
-I have these all over the house and they make great gifts.
-Button Boats fold flat for easy storage.
+I have these all over the house, and they make great gifts.
+Button Boats fold flat for storage.
 Use to hold supplies in your sewing room, glasses on your nightstand, keys by the door, or a little gorgeous junk drawer where needed.
-Fill with handmade soap or cookies, wrap in cellophane, add a bow and note.
+Fill with handmade soap or cookies, wrap in cellophane, add a bow, and note.

 Just like the name, hang a little pocket where needed.
-The Hang On is a quick and simple pocket to hold a few things nearby.
-I use one in the sewing room to hold essentials.
-Keep your sunglasses safely snuggled in soft fabric to prevent scratches.
+The Hang On is a quick and easy pocket to hold a few things nearby.
+I use one in the sewing room for essentials.
+Keep your sunglasses safely snuggled in a soft fabric to prevent scratches.
 Hang on a doorknob to keep keys at the door.
 Fill with chocolate and gift to a friend.

 Simple, quick, gorgeous trays to help keep you organized.
 I have these all over my sewing room.
-The more I use them, the more I find things I need them for.
+The more I use them, the more I find things that need them.
 I love keeping supplies for a project together in a tray: zipper, buttons, thread, purse hardware.
 It helps keep the chaos at bay.
-Use a tray as the base for gifting, fill it with lovelies, wrap in a beautiful ribbon and the recipient has a re-usable tray.
+Use a Tray Chic as the base for gifting, fill it with lovelies, wrap in a beautiful ribbon, and the recipient has a re-usable tray.

 These funky little zippered pouches have my heart!
 The unique zipper installation makes these cuties sit open when unzipped, perfect for grab-n-go things like sewing clips, candy, safety pins, candy, and candy.
 Make in holiday colors and fill with sweets to gift to your favorite peeps.